Tetaaline/Medicine_tracker_app/README.md

 # Medicine_tracker_app- Smart Medicine Reminder & Patient Management System
+---
 A Python-based application that allows doctors to manage patients, assign  medicines, and automate medication reminders.
 Patients can log in using their full name and receive real-time notifications.
 Built using Object-Oriented Programming (OOP) and JSON-based storage.

 ---
 ## 1. Project Title
 **MediTracker – Smart Medicine Reminder System**

-A lightweight Python application that empowers doctors to easily manage patient prescriptions and enables patients to receive automated medication reminders.
 ---
+A Python application that empowers doctors to easily manage patient prescriptions and enables patients to receive automated medication reminders.

 ## 2. Project Description

 MediTracker was created to solve a real-world issue: